G-Shock: Models

 In October 2023, Casio announced the "Dream Project # 2" (G-D001) as part of their 40th anniversary celebrations.
 The watch was designed by a team of young designers and generative AI which designed a full metal structure with organic forms and shapes enhancing shock resistance and weight reduction without the need for rubber dampers.
 The watch also features a unique see through module having a main metal face plate, silicone cog wheels and 55 ruby bearings showing the internal working of the components.
 The solar powered module is powered by solar cell technology used in satellites with light powering the solar cells through a small gap in the date window.
 The watch case, case back and band are constructed entirely of 18-karat hand polished solid gold with the watch coming with time keeping features standard on many G-Shock models such as a chronograph, alarm, dual time display and multi-band 6 time reception technology.
 The watch comes with a special box with a slide-open door with perforations containing the model numbers of different G-Shock watches.
 The box also comes with a special LED light inside the box to keep the watch charged during storage.
 Only one unit was produced with the watch auctioned off at Phillips Auction House during The New York Watch Auction: NINE held in New York on 10 December 2023 with the winning bid amounting to US$400,050 (US$315,000 plus buyer's premium) making it the most expensive Casio and G-Shock watch ever produced.

+In December 2024, Casio launched their first ring watch for their 50th anniversary.
+The model CRW-001 was a huge success and Casio struggled to meet the demand.
+Following the success of CRW-001, Casio launched in November 2025 G-Shock Nano Ring watch DWN-5600 in three colors.